-We also agree that the deadline for notifying the PRA of internal disciplinary action for breaches of the Conduct Rules, already applicable to senior managers, is equally relevant and applicable to NEDs.
-However, we note that this proposal, in line with the new 'duty of responsibility' reflects the current framework where it remains difficult in some circumstances for professional bodies in the banking sector, such as ours, to discipline members as we do not have investigatory powers.
-Valuable evidence on breaches of conduct could be shared with professional bodies, but currently there is no formal mechanism to do so.
-We ask that the regulators consider how professional bodies might be engaged in this process in order that we too may sanction members who have failed to meet the high standards expected.
+However, this proposal again reflects the situation where valuable evidence on breaches of conduct could be shared with professional bodies, but currently there is no formal mechanism to do so.
+We ask that the FCA considers how professional bodies might be engaged in this process in order that we too may sanction members who have failed to meet the high standards expected.